flaggskeppet/ruby-labs/readme.md

 ## Ruby Sandbox

-Examples of som useful ruby patterns & problems
+Examples of some useful ruby patterns & problems